youtube/cobalt/cobalt/site/docs/development/setup-linux.md

         && nvm use default
     ```

+1. Install ccache to support build acceleration. ccache is automatically used
+    when available, otherwise defaults to unaccelerated building:

+    ```
+    $ sudo apt install -qqy --no-install-recommends ccache
+    ```

+    We recommend adjusting the cache size as needed to increase cache hits:

+    ```
+    $ ccache --max-size=20G
+    ```

 1. Clone the Cobalt code repository.
 The following `git` command creates a
     `cobalt` directory that contains the repository: